 The interesting thing, however, is that most professional bodies world-wide accept Senior School Certificate (former GCE O’ Level) as adequate academic qualification to sit for the exams they conduct.
 Field investigations have revealed that a studious student member of a professional body successfully completes a professional programme within three years.
 Nigerian and foreign universities accept the final certificates awarded by professional bodies for admission into postgraduate programmes.
-You can in fact complete the exams of the Nigerian Institute of Public Relations in one year.
+You can in fact complete the exams of one of the professional bodies in one year.
 You can use the Professional Diploma you will obtain to secure admission into three hundred level of the Bachelor’s Degree Programme in Mass Communication/Management Science.
-In two years, you conclude your degree programme and move on in life while most of your mates are still writing UTME (click here to see details> www.fasteducation.org.uk/scholarship and here> www.fasteducation.org.uk/cimuk if you prefer a UK certification).
+In two years, you conclude your degree programme and move on in life while most of your mates are still writing UTME.
+Click here to see details.

 It is, therefore, possible for a hardworking person to obtain master’s degree within four years of finishing secondary education and subsequently enroll for a PhD programme if the person is interested in academics to that extent.

 Professional bodies exist in virtually all fields of human endeavour (including engineering) and offer the opportunities that are being presented to you here.
 It is however, important that you seek and receive the services of a professional career counsellor with a printed copy of this article before you choose the professional body you have to register with.
 The author of this article is a career strategist who trained at the Graduate Institute of International Development and Applied Economics of the University of Reading, England and can be of help.
-He is available in Nigeria till August, 2012 and can offer you free career counselling service while he is still in the country.
-This is part of a youth empowerment programme he has embarked upon in Nigeria (see www.fasteducation.org.uk/administrators-profile for his contact).
+He holds a PhD in Education with emphasis on Career Management and can offer you free career counselling service if you call him on +234(0)8023249654.
+This is part of a youth empowerment programme he has embarked upon in Nigeria (click here for his full profile).
 The opinions of your parents, friends and other relations on the issues raised here especially with respect to the profession you should choose may be based on sentiments that can jeopardize your future.
 Resist their influence, though politely and talk with a (trained) professional career counsellor.